 By the end of this course, teachers will be able to modify their own lessons to include computational thinking tools and concepts.

-School districts can give 24 hours of professional development credit to individuals who take the course and gain a Certification of Completion.
+School districts can give 24 hours of professional development credit to individuals who take the course and earn a Certification of Completion.

-By the end of this course, teachers will be able to confidently use the Launch CS Micro:Bit curriculum with their students.
+By the end of this course, participants will be able to teach computer science and the foundations of computational thinking using codeSpark Academy.

 Computational Thinking Integration